brianwarner/facade/README.md

 ### Some tips and tricks

+Facade is known to work on Linux Mint 18, with Apache 2.4.18, Python 2.7.12, PHP 7.0.18, and mysql 5.7.17.
+For best results, try these versions (or higher).

 Facade works by cloning a git repo, calculating the parents of HEAD (bounded by the start date), and scraping each patch for statistics.
 It calculates lines added and removed, whitespace changes, patch counts, and unique contributors